ricab/scope_guard/docs/design.md

 As the signature shows, `make_scope_guard` accepts no arguments beyond the callback (see the
 [related precondition](precond.md#invocable-with-no-arguments)).
+This makes the interface (and implementation) simpler and pure and I could not see any other compelling case for them.

+When lambdas and binds are available, the scope guard is better off keeping the _single responsibility_ of guarding the scope, leaving the complementary responsibility of closure, with all intricacies it involves (think lambda captures), to those other types.

-This makes the interface (and implementation) simpler and pure.
-Operations that require arguments can be used indirectly, of course, with some form of wrapping.
-As with the [decision to forbid returns](#no-return), any potential performance impacts of an additional wrapping level are insignificant and not a decisive factor.
-The concept of scope guard always proposes wrapping as a means of avoiding repetition and corner-case pitfalls.
+So, operations that require arguments can be used indirectly, with some form of closure.
+As with the [decision to forbid returns](#no-return), the potential performance impacts of an additional wrapping level are hardly significant and I don't think they are a decisive factor.

-I could not see any other compelling case for them.
-When lambdas and binds are available, the scope guard is better off keeping a _single responsibility_ of guarding the scope and leaving the complementary responsibility of closure to those other types.

 ### Private constructor